pykong/MERLIn/README.md

 ### 1. Configure experiments

-Experiments can be defined as [YAML](https://learnxinyminutes.com/docs/yaml/) files that are merged with the default configuration before being passed into the main training loop.
-Parameters are identical to the attributes of the `Config` class, a table of [all parameters](https://github.com/pykong/merlin/tree/polish#training-parameters) are given further down.
+Experiments can be defined as [YAML](https://learnxinyminutes.com/docs/yaml/) files merged with the default configuration before being passed into the main training loop.
+Parameters are identical to the attributes of the `Config` class, and a table of [all parameters](https://github.com/pykong/merlin/tree/polish#training-parameters) is given further down.

 Example: